Louisehift/NJUCM-Health-Informatics/Week 2/Notes.md

 1. To create a table, use `CREATE TABLE <table-name> ...`, then define the columns and the data type.

     ```sql
+    /* Create a table named herbs, which has four columns: name, pinyin, property and jingluo */
     CREATE TABLE herbs (name text, pinyin text, property text, jingluo text);
     ```
 1. To insert values, use `INSERT INTO ...
 VALUES ...`.